AFL Community State Volunteer of the Year Program

 Each club, league or association is invited by the AFL to nominate an outstanding volunteer as an AFL State Volunteer of the Year.
 The volunteer may have contributed to the completion of a major or significant project throughout the year or they may be someone who has contributed in a number of roles over a long period.

 In early 2018 the Officer Kangaroos JFC nominated current committee member Michael Meeng for consideration as they felt he met the eligibility criteria with his contribution to both the OKJFC and the Rythdale-Officer-Cardinia (ROC) Football Clubs significant, spanning nearly three decades.

-Two weeks ago Michael was advised by the AFL that he had won the state award for Victoria.
+In mid September Michael was advised by the AFL that he had won the state award for Victoria (across both country and metro).
 Michael was presented with his certificate after participating in the grand final parade and attended the 2018 Grand Final as a guest of the AFL.